Clemson-MSE/HemeLB-Carpentries/_episodes/01-benchmarking-and-scaling.md

 >
 > **EDITME** Use 10 core example for bifurcation, 5000 steps
 >
-> Put the job script, input files and ouputs into a folder called `10c-bif`.
+> Put the job script, input files and outputs into a folder called `10c-bif`.
 >
 {: .challenge}